 Being here on your blog, is making me so uncomfortable.

 I agree with you on one thing, we will BOTH one day pass away.
-Unlike you, however, I fear neither God or Satan.
-Both are Bronze Age fictions who have no power over me.
-Threatening me with God/judgment/hell is akin to threatening me with Harry Potter casting a spell on me.
+Unlike you, however, I fear neither God nor Satan.
+Both are Bronze Age fictions that have no power over me.
+Threatening me with God/judgment/Hell is akin to threatening me with Harry Potter casting a spell on me.

 I am glad my writing makes you feel uncomfortable.
-My hope is that feeling will cause you to take a hard look at your beliefs and practices.
+My hope is that feeling this way will cause you to take a hard look at your beliefs and practices.

 Bruce Gerencser, 66, lives in rural Northwest Ohio with his wife of 45 years.
 He and his wife have six grown children and thirteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.